-1. File validation: Is the file correctly formatted, are data formats correct etc.?
-If so Rapptr will begin running the rules.
+1. Position File validation: are you providing mandatory properties?
+Is the file correctly formatted? are input data formats correct? etc. If so Rapptr will begin running the rules.

-3. Missing Data: At the end of every check run, Rapptr processes all Unknowns and creates a list of unique data issues, e.g. If TotalSharesOutstanding was missing for one issuer and 3 rules were flagged as "Unknown" because of this, you would have 1 single Missing Data issue.
+3. Missing Data table: At the end of every check run, Rapptr processes all Unknowns and creates a list of unique data issues, e.g. If TotalSharesOutstanding was missing for one issuer and 3 rules were flagged as "Unknown" because of this, you would have 1 single Missing Data issue.

-The following three articles will describes all the various scenarios a user could potentially be facing after Rapptr has run its rules.
+The following articles will describe all the various scenarios a user could potentially be facing after Rapptr has run its rules.